Cheiro

-William John Warner (also known as Count Louis Hamon according to some sources), popularly known as Cheiro (1 November 1866 – 8 October 1936), was an Irish astrologer and colorful occult figure of the early 20th century.
+William John Warner (also self-identified as Count Louis le Warner de Hamon), popularly known as Cheiro (1 November 1866 – 8 October 1936), was an Irish astrologer and colourful occult figure of the early 20th century.
 His sobriquet, Cheiro, derives from the word cheiromancy, meaning palmistry.
 He was a self-described clairvoyant who said he learned palmistry, astrology, and Chaldean numerology in India.
 He was celebrated for using these forms of divination to make personal predictions for famous clients and to foresee world events.

 Personal life and background

-The son of William Warner and Margaret Thompson Warner, Cheiro was born William John Warner in the village of Rathdown, outside Dublin, Ireland.
+The son of William Warner and Margaret Thompson Warner, Cheiro was born William John Warner in the barony of Rathdown, outside Dublin, Ireland.
 He took the name Count Louis Hamon (or Count Leigh de Hamong).

 As mentioned in his memoirs, Cheiro acquired his expertise in India.
 As a teenager, he travelled to the Bombay port of Apollo Bunder.
-There, he met his guru, an Indian Chitpavan Brahmin, who took him to his village in the valley of the Konkan region of Maharashtra.
+There, he wrote that he met his guru, an Indian Chitpavan Brahmin, who took him to his village in the valley of the Konkan region of Maharashtra.
 Later Cheiro was permitted by Brahmans to study an ancient book that has many studies on hands.
 After studying thoroughly for two years, he returned to London and started his career as a palmist.

-Cheiro was reluctant to marry but was aware that he was destined to marry late in life.
-This did happen after a woman took care of him during a serious illness.
-A separate chapter is devoted to this matter in his memoirs.
+In 1920 he married Mrs. Katie Hartland.